kampersanda/elinor/README.md

 ## Correctness verification

-In addition to the unit tests,
+In addition to simple unit tests,
 Elinor's evaluation results are validated to ensure accuracy and reliability:

 - The metrics are validated against [trec_eval](https://github.com/usnistgov/trec_eval)